MaximumADHD/Roblox-Client-Tracker/README.md

 This file is extracted using RobloxStudioBeta.exe -API API-Dump.json

 ## API-Dump.txt
 This is a readable version of Roblox's JSON API Dump.
-Its style is derived from the [Legacy API Dump](#legacy-api-dumptxt) listed below, but with a few alterations and improvements to the sorting of data.
+Its style is derived from the [Legacy API Dump](#legacy-api-dumptxt), but with a few alterations and improvements to the sorting of data.
 This file is generated from the [Roblox API Dump Tool](https://github.com/CloneTrooper1019/Roblox-API-Dump-Tool).

 ## CppTree.txt
 A *very-rough* hierarchical dump of the C++ class/enum type names that could be extracted from the symbol data of Roblox Studio's exe.